Search RFE/RL

 About the Service

-Established in 1953, Radio Azattyq operates out of bureaus in Astana and Almaty, reporting in Kazakh and Russian.
+Established in 1953, RFE/RL’s Kazakh Service, known locally as Radio Azattyq, operates out of bureaus in Almaty and Astana, reporting in Kazakh and Russian

-Since 2017, Radio Azattyq has been extensively covering stories of ethnic Kazakhs, Uyghurs and other Turkic Muslims being repressed in China’s Xinjiang region.
+Journalists extensively cover the stories of ethnic Kazakhs, Uyghurs and other Turkic Muslims being repressed in China’s Xinjiang region.

-The Kazakh Service was the only media outlet in the country to gather the names, photos, and stories of “Bloody January” victims in an ongoing project to document the tragedy.
+The Service remains the only media outlet in Kazakhstan to gather the names, photos, and stories of the “Bloody January” victims in an ongoing project to document the tragedy.

 Reaching Audiences